ilyakatz/restforce_mock/README.md

 ## Dedication

-This gem is dedicated to memory of Adrian P.
+This gem is dedicated to the memory of Adrian P.

 ## License